Jorge Soler Player Props: Marlins vs. Red Sox

 Jorge Soler At The Plate

-- Soler leads Miami with 67 hits, batting .247 this season with 33 extra-base hits.
+- Soler has 69 hits, which leads Miami hitters this season, while batting .250 with 34 extra-base hits.

-- Among the qualified hitters in baseball, he ranks 97th in batting average, 49th in on-base percentage, and 11th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 93rd, his on-base percentage ranks 47th, and he is 12th in the league in slugging.

+- In 59.2% of his 76 games this season, Soler has picked up at least one hit.
+He's also had 16 multi-hit games.

-- Soler has had an RBI in 25 games this year (33.3%), including 12 multi-RBI outings (16.0%).
+- Soler has an RBI in 26 of 76 games this year, with multiple RBI in 12 of them.
 He has also driven in three or more of his team's runs in five contests.

-- He has scored in 33 of 75 games this year, and more than once 8 times.
+- He has scored in 44.7% of his games this season, with two or more runs scored in 10.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.